Riske, Haddad Maia into grass-court Nottingham Open final - WHIZ News

 Haddad Maia, the seventh-seeded Brazilian, advanced when Tereza Martincova was forced to retire in the second set.
 Haddad Maia was leading 6-3, 4-1 and will be playing in her second WTA final — five years after finishing runner-up at the 2017 Korea Open.

-The men’s semifinals take place later Saturday, with top-seeded Dan Evans of Britian playing Jack Sock of the United States and Jordan Thompson meeting Alexei Popyrin in an all-Australian match.
+In the men’s event, top-seeded Dan Evans of Britain beat Jack Sock of the United States 7-5, 6-3 to advance to a final against Jordan Thompson, who won an all-Australian semifinal match 6-4, 6-2 against Alexei Popyrin.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports